StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-notifications/notifiers/teams.md

   The message content to be sent to the Microsoft Teams endpoint.

-  If an [adaptive card](https://adaptivecards.io/) template is not provided, a plain text template is required.
-In version 5.4.3, plain text will automatically convert into an adaptive card format, which is structured using JSON.
+  If an [Adaptive Card](https://adaptivecards.io/) template is not provided, a plain text template is required.
+In version 5.4.3, plain text will automatically convert into an Adaptive Card format, which is structured using JSON.

   !!! tips "Tips to write text templates"

-      #### Adaptive cards designer
+      #### Use the Adaptive Cards Designer
-      Use [https://adaptivecards.io/designer/](https://adaptivecards.io/designer/) as a starting point to design your adaptive cards.
+      Use [the Adaptive Cards Designer](https://adaptivecards.io/designer/) as a starting point to design your Adaptive Cards.

       #### Format dates
-      * TheHive uses [handlerbars string helpers](https://github.com/jknack/handlebars.java/blob/master/handlebars/src/main/java/com/github/jknack/handlebars/helper/StringHelpers.java#L507-L543) to read dates
+      * TheHive uses [Handlebars string helpers](https://github.com/jknack/handlebars.java/blob/master/handlebars/src/main/java/com/github/jknack/handlebars/helper/StringHelpers.java#L507-L543) to read dates.
-      * Formatting date and time in notifications requires using dedicated [Java patterns](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/text/SimpleDateFormat.html)
+      * Formatting date and time in notifications requires using dedicated [Java patterns](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/text/SimpleDateFormat.html).

       #### Format other custom data from TheHive
       Few data custom to TheHive can be properly displayed using custom string handlers together with `object` data in notifications:
       * `tlpLabel` to display the TLP value (example: `{{tlpLabel object.tlp}}`)
       * `papLabel` to display the PAP value (example: `{{papLabel object.pap}}`)
       * `severityLabel` to display the severity value (example: `{{severityLabel object.severity}}`)

   Select **Add Variable** to dynamically insert values using available variables.

-  !!! example "Adaptive card template used to display notifications when a new case is created"
+  !!! example "Adaptive Card template used to display notifications when a new case is created"

     ```json
     {